stfbk/stfbk.github.io/_projects/_template.md

 images:                         # Attached images to show at the end of the page (optional)
     # Repeat the following structure to add more images
-    - title:                    # Title of the image
-      source:                   # Path to the image
+    -       source:                   # Path to the image

 publications:                   # Publications related to the project (optional)
     # For each publication, add details on _data/publications.yml